This Good Old Man

 His world was full of joys.

 5. The winter wind / was cold

 6. His shining day / is done.

 Come let us make this world.

-After a community sing that Mary Preus and I led in Austin, I was chatting with a older couple.
+Not long after my father died, I led a community sing in Austin, along with my colleague Mary Preus.
+After the singing, I was chatting with an older couple.
 The woman told me that my dad had delivered all four of their children.
 This would have been back in the 50s or 60s.
 She said that when their son was nine-months old he got spinal meningitis and had to be taken by ambulance to Rochester.
 She said Dad told her afterward that he rode along in the ambulance and held the baby all the way, and that he prayed for it the whole time.